AbhiSaphire/Web-Scraper/README.md

 # Web-Scrapers

-This is a repository different types of web scrapers / web crawlers.
+This is a repository having different types of web scraping / web crawling projects.
 You can find seperate README.md files for each projects in this repo.

 ## What is Web Scraping ?